Topic: Infinitives and Gerunds

 - I helped to make dinner.

-combined with the gerund to refer to assisting.
+Help is also used with with combined with the gerund to refer to assisting.

 - I helped with making the dinner.